A constituted Club was formed in February 1998 and became both a Ltd Company and a Registered Charity in 2004 (Registered Charity No. 1107485)

 In order that this “opportunity” should be available to all, HSS has concentrated, from the beginning, on gathering sponsorship funding to ensure that, having offered a child an opportunity, she/he should not be denied because of the family’s inability to pay club fees.

-In this regard we have received Charitable Sponsorship in excess of £300,000 which has also enabled us to provide our members with the equipment needed for training & competition.
+In this regard, since 1998, we have received Charitable Sponsorship in excess of £300,000 which has also enabled us to provide our members with the equipment needed for training & competition.

 Having outgrown the facilities on the River Thames at the CORC, St Edwards School was approached with a request that they consider helping a young Community Club by allowing access to the river from their site.
-This was granted thus enabling HSS to maintain their “Nursery” at the Hinksey Lake site and begin a development squad at Godstow.
+The Club will be forever grateful to "Teddies" for granting our request, thus enabling HSS to maintain the “Nursery” at the Hinksey Lake site and begin a development squad at Godstow.